orangeturtle739/photos-export/README.md

 * Keywords (as tags)
 * Ratings
 * Edits (exports the original and all edits for each image)
+* Folder and Album structure (photos not included in any album will be placed on ROOT of destination directory)

 The program writes as much metadata as it can directly into the images using EXIF.
 (See http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/XMP.html for information about supported tags.)
-This program worked on the database format around 2019-07, Apple Photos version 4.0 .
+This program worked on the database format around 2019-07, Apple Photos version 4.0 (also tested in a Apple Photos 3.0 with about 100.000 photos).

 The program operates in distinct phases, which can all be run independently: